Moving to France: Expat Registration Guide

 - Email address and French phone number

 Register online at autoentrepreneur.urssaf.fr.
 The system registers you with URSSAF, assigns a SIRET number (company identifier), and notifies all relevant authorities automatically.
-Regulated professions (doctors, lawyers, architects) must additionally register with their professional order.
+Regulated professions (doctors, lawyers, architects) must also register with their professional order.

-Campus France Registration - Non-EU Students Only
+Campus France Registration

-MANDATORYNon-EU Citizens OnlyNon-EU students wishing to study in France must first register through Campus France, the French government's official platform for international student applications.
-Campus France validates your academic profile, manages your university application, and issues the documentation required for a long-stay student visa (VLS-TS).
-After arriving in France, the VLS-TS must be validated online through ANEF (Administration Numerique pour les Etrangers en France) within three months.
-This validation replaces a traditional residence permit for students and confirms your legal right to remain.
+MANDATORYStudents OnlyCampus France Registration in France: Before applying for a French student visa.
+Campus France registration is the mandatory first step for non-EU students from most countries.
+Start at least 3-4 months before your intended start date.
+Non-EU students wishing to study in France must first register with Campus France, the French government's official platform for international student applications.
+Campus France validates your academic profile, manages your university application, and issues the documentation required for your long-stay student visa (VLS-TS).
+After arriving in France, the VLS-TS must be validated online via ANEF (Administration Numerique pour les Etrangers en France) within 3 months, this validation replaces a traditional residence permit for students.

 - Valid passport (minimum 6 months validity beyond intended stay)